TeamUltroid/Ultroid-Docs/guides/index.md

 ### How To Setup `PMLOGGER`?

-To setup `PMLOGGER`, go to your assistant bot.
+To setup `PMLOGGER`, go to your Assistant bot.
 - Send: `/start`
 - Click: `Settings` >> `PmPermit` >> `Customize PmPermit` >> `PMLOGGER` >> `PMLOGGER ON/OFF`